 The program is three semesters long, beginning each summer.
 The program meets the 1530 hours required by the California BVNPT.
-It is a limited enrollment program with accepted students required to meet the following:
+It is a limited enrollment program with enrolled students required to meet the following:

 - 1. A minimum age of 17 years (Section 2866a, VN Practice Act) - 2.
 High school graduation or GED equivalency.
 Foreign high school transcripts must be evaluated by an international transcript evaluation agency. - 3.
 Minimum 2.0 GPA in all college course work completed - 4.
 Completion of English 51 (or an assessment score greater than 99) - 5.
 Completion of Math 57 (or an assessment score greater than 65) - 6.
-Completion of HS 62 OR an equivalent course/s in anatomy and physiology - 7.
+Completion of HS 62 OR an equivalent course/s in anatomy and physiology.
+(5-year recency requirement) - 7.
 Completion of HEC 13 OR an equivalent course in general nutrition.
+(5-year recency requirement)